 When ai funding data delay stretches beyond a week, first-mover advantage in deal sourcing erodes.

 Consider a concrete scenario.
-A health-tech startup in London closes a $15M Series A. The round is announced via a press release on Monday.
+A health-tech startup in London closes a $15M Series A. The round is announced on a Monday.
 By Wednesday, platforms with automated ingestion have the data.
 By the following Monday, analyst-verified platforms catch up.
 The VC who sources from the faster platform sends a warm intro on Wednesday.
-The VC relying on the slower platform sends the same email the following Tuesday — six days later.
+The VC relying on the slower platform sends the same email the following Tuesday, six days later.

 Six days does not sound like much.
 By day six, a founder who announced a round is already fielding dozens of investor inquiries.
 The inbox fills quickly after any public announcement.

 Stale data also creates a subtler problem: false negatives.
-If a database has not yet ingested a round, the company appears unfunded in screening queries.
-An investor searching for “Series A health-tech companies in London” will not find the startup until the data refreshes — by which time the search may have already run.
+If a repository has not yet ingested a round, the company appears unfunded in screening queries.
+An investor searching for “Series A health-tech companies in London” will not find the startup until the data refreshes, by which time the search may have already run.

-For ai deal sourcing data workflows built on automated alerts and CRM integrations, the funding announcement delay of the underlying database becomes the bottleneck for the entire sourcing operation.
+For ai deal sourcing data workflows built on automated alerts and CRM integrations, the funding announcement delay of the underlying repository becomes the bottleneck for the entire sourcing operation.

 Data Freshness Comparison: PitchBook Data Freshness, Bot Memo, and Crunchbase